 The way that a modern washer works is actually pretty simple: it sloshes your clothes along with the laundry detergent you choose for a while.
 After a little while, it spins fast to remove the excess water.
 Voilá!

 Parts of a washer: The washer consists, firstly, of two drums -one inside the other.
 The inner drum is the one you can actually see when you open the washer door or lid (and the one that you need to clean regularly!)
 In a front loading washing machine, the drum stands horizontally.
 You open the front door, drop all your clothes, place a bit of liquid or powder detergent in the detergent drawer, and the then the whole drum rotates on a horizontal axis.
-On a top-loader, the drum stands upright, you open the lid and drop the clothes into it.
+High Efficiency Laundry Machines, the drum stands upright, you open the lid and drop the clothes into it.
 On this type of machine, the drum is mounted about a vertical axis and doesn’t actually move.
 Instead, there’s a tower in the center (called an agitator) that moves the clothes around in the water.
 Both types of drums have a lot of little holes around it that let water in and out, on spin cycles.

 The second, bigger, outer drum has the purpose of holding the water while the inner drum or the agitator rotates around the clothes.

 How clean your clothes get during the washing cycle actually depend on various factors.
 One of these is how effective your Laundry Pacs Product Page really is.
 If somehow you’re not happy with the cleaning that your washing machine gives out, could be time to Homemade Laundry Detergent and choose, maybe, a natural laundry detergent or some How to Use Laundry Tablets

 The other factor that determines how clean your clothes really get is the: